fhiso/legacy-format/serialisation.md

-applications *must not* generate data not conforming to the syntax given here, but non-conforming syntax *may* be accepted and processed by a *conforming* application in an implementation-defined manner, providing a warning is issued to the user.
+applications *must not* generate data not conforming to the syntax given here, but non-conforming syntax *may* be accepted and processed by a *conforming* application in an implementation-defined manner, providing a warning is issued to the user, except where this standard says otherwise.

 {.note} In this form of EBNF, *whitespace* is only permitted where it is explicitly stated in the grammar.
 It is not automatically permitted